 Deli meat sandwiches (for example, luncheon meat, salami or processed sliced meats) must contain deli meat that is heated until steaming hot for it to be safe in pregnancy, due to the possible presence of listeria.

 Some deli meats are tasty when they’re warm, but some aren’t – it’s down to which deli meat you would still like to eat if it’s steaming hot.
 Toasted or grilled sandwiches are a good way of eating hot deli meat.

 Some sandwiches that usually contain deli meat, like a Reuben, are often served hot anyway – but check that the meat is steaming hot and that the dressing, sauerkraut, and cheese are all pasteurized first.

 Ham and bacon as a sandwich ingredient should be treated the same way as deli meat (above) and the ham or bacon should be heated or cooked through until steaming hot.
 In the UK (but not the USA) packet ham that is bought at a supermarket is considered safe to eat without heating it first.

 Turkey and chicken sandwiches

-Chicken, turkey and other poultry sandwiches are safe in pregnancy if the meat is in cold-cut form (i.e. carved) and not processed.
+Chicken, turkey and other poultry sandwiches are safe in pregnancy if the meat has been cooked at home, and then carved.
 If it’s cooked and cold, this is fine if it’s been stored properly in the fridge and eaten within a couple of days.

 This is much safer if you have prepared the sandwich yourself (see notes below on ordering sandwiches in delis or restaurants).
 In the UK, packets of sandwich meat (of any kind) are considered safe to eat cold in a sandwich, whereas the general advice in the USA is to heat the meat through.